hallie304/hallie304.github.io/index.md

 Profiles: [GitHub](https://github.com/hallie304) - [LinkedIn](https://www.linkedin.com/in/hale30/)

-I am Ha, an Computer Science undergrad at [Fulbright University Vietnam](https://fulbright.edu.vn/).
+Hi there, I'm Ha, an Computer Science undergrad at [Fulbright University Vietnam](https://fulbright.edu.vn/).
 I am interested in studying Data Science and AI.
 I am actively looking for internship opportunities as a Fullstack Engineering intern this summer 2023 and also research oppotunities in NLP.
 My current project is about applying machine learning in analyzing stock market.

 # Projects
 - Vietnam and US stock market prediction.